HarryPaniccc/DnD/Nethendell Valley Map Notes.md

 #### 11 10 | Blighted Grove
 **Thick Forest**
-The blighted grove of the druid master [[Bayaz]] and his acolytes, now under control of dark forces
+The blighted grove of the druid master [[Bayaz]] and his acolytes, now under control of dark forces, [[Breathat]] masquerading as the druid when he is out of his lair.

 #### 11 12 | Vraath Keep
 **Thick Forest**